Revelation 4:6-7 – Four Beasts – Part 3

 Exo 25:22 And there I will meet with thee, and I will commune with thee from above the mercy seat, from between the two cherubims which are upon the ark of the testimony, of all things which I will give thee in commandment unto the children of Israel.

 God’s words are given to us from His “two witnesses.”
-The two cherubs of Exodus are the same as the two witnesses.
-Their words are the fire from between the cherubims of Ezekiel 10.
-The fire that proceeds out of their mouth is “the [ same] fire that was between the cherubims.”
+They are later revealed to be “four living creatures” (Eze 1 and 10 and Rev 4 and 5).
+It is the words of their mouths which are the fire from between the cherubims of Ezekiel 10.
+The fire that proceeds out of their mouth is “the [same] fire that was between the cherubims.”
 It is “of all things which I will give you in commandment unto the children of Israel.”

 Jer 5:14 Wherefore thus saith the LORD God of hosts, Because ye speak this word, behold, I will make my words in thy mouth fire, and this people wood, and it shall devour them.